7 March 2013

 Overall, these six studies contained 2,975 person-years follow up of treated couples.
 This is the equivalent of following 2,975 couples for one year.
 The vast majority of these couples were heterosexual and only a small number were same-sex couples (3% of the couples in the HPTN 052 study were same-sex).

 Number of HIV transmissions and HIV transmission risk

 In the three studies where viral load was measured, no HIV transmissions occurred among couples where the HIV-positive partner was on treatment and the viral load was undetectable.

 In the additional three studies, for which viral load was not measured, a total of four transmissions occurred.
 However, it is not known if the viral load of the HIV-positive partner was detectable or undetectable at the time of transmission.
 All of these HIV transmissions occurred shortly after the HIV-positive partner started treatment; therefore, the viral load was likely declining but still detectable when transmission occurred.

 In these six studies, the definition of undetectable viral load ranged from less than 50 copies per ml to less than 500.

-The lack of HIV transmissions in these studies does not mean there is no risk of HIV transmission when the viral load is undetectable.
 Using data from all six studies (but excluding the four HIV transmissions that occurred in the additional three studies), the authors calculated that when the viral load is undetectable, there may be a 1% risk of HIV transmission per 10 years of relationship and sexual activity.